laboon/ebook/text/30_defects.md

 # Defects

 We've spent quite a bit of time up to this point learning how to find defects.
 This makes sense, since one of the key goals of testing is to do exactly that.
-However, what we have not yet done is to define what a defect is and to discuss what to do about them once they are found.
+However, we have not yet completely defined what a defect is or discussed what to do about them once they are found.

 ## What is a Defect?